oppia/oppia-web-developer-docs/Troubleshooting.md

     ImportError: cannot import name RAND_egd
     ```
     go to `oppia_tools/google_appengine_1.9.50/google_appengine/google/appengine/dist27` and open the `socket.py` file.
 In this file go to the line 73 (or, alternatively, search for ‘RAND_egd’) and remove import of ‘RAND_egd’ from that line.
+  * If you get an error that ends with something like this:

+    ```
+    tarfile.ReadError: not a gzip file
+    ```
+    use `urllib2.request` for downloading the third party libraries instead of `urllib.urlretrieve` in "scripts/install_third_party.py".

 ### Mac OS
   * If you get an error that includes: